hds-sandbox/hds-sandbox.github.io/develop/access/UCloud.md

   2. selecting hours of time we want to use a node

-  3. selecting a 4 CPU standard node with 24 GB memory.
+  3. selecting a 4 CPU standard node with 24 GB memory

   4. choosing the course "Introduction to NGS Data Analysis"

-  5. hitting submit (there may be a wait).
+  5. hitting submit (there may be a wait)

 The first 3 steps set up our compute resources for the period we want to work and can be customized as needed.